suhailm-in/PRODIGY_CS_02/README.md

-# Image Encryption and Decryption Tool
+# Pixel Manipulation for Image Encryption and Decryption Tool

 This is a simple Python tool for encrypting and decrypting images using a basic pixel manipulation technique.
 The tool allows users to securely encrypt images and later decrypt them using the same key.